 Presentation is everything.
 A clean and tidy space will always be welcoming.
-Following some basic rules will ensure you’ll always have a space in which people want to use and relax.
+Following some housekeeping rules for private homes & boutique hotels will ensure you’ll always have a space in which people want to use and relax.
 Whether you look after a private home for a principal or a boutique hotel, the basic principles below hold true.
 Everyone should be aware of the rules so that standards are maintained.

-Introduce the 7 Basic Housekeeping Rules listed below to new staff members as part of their housekeeping training to ensure your team works effectively and efficiently.
+Introduce the housekeeping rules for private homes & boutique hotels listed below to new staff members as part of their housekeeping training to ensure your team works effectively and efficiently.
 Polo & Tweed can help train both existing and new staff members so that you can execute the rules to the highest standards.

 1. Work from the Top Down

 Cleaning from the top down is common sense.
-Dust and dirt fall downward, so start by cleaning any cobwebs around the top of the walls and light fittings, then work downward systematically.
-Finish off by mopping or vacuuming the floor, working your way around the room and out the door.
+Dust and dirt fall downward.
+Therefore start by cleaning any cobwebs around the top of the walls and light fittings.
+Then work downward systematically.
+Finish off by mopping or vacuuming the floor.
+Working your way around the room, and out the door.